dgarnier/GSPD/README.md

 ## The longer quickstart guide

-**Description:** GSpulse is a free-boundary equilibrium solver that solves multiple equilibria at the same time while also satisfying the circuit dynamics of the tokamak.
+**Description:** GSpulsedesign is a free-boundary equilibrium solver that solves multiple equilibria at the same time while also satisfying the circuit dynamics of the tokamak.
 The optimization can be specified so that power supply current and voltage limits are observed.

 It is designed to answer questions like: